Battle of Kapyong: Further 2 PPCLI operations

 The remainder of 25 April was relatively quiet for 2 PPCLI, although they were subjected to periodic harassing fire from the PVA.
 D Company received heavy machine-gun fire from Hill 865 to the west, in particular.
 Regardless, the PVA made no further attempts to attack, and confined themselves to limited patrolling activities across the front.

-Later the following day, the Patricia's cleared the remaining PVA from the northern slopes of Hill 677, while several PVA concentrations were again broken up by heavy artillery fire and airstrikes.
-The 5th US Cavalry Regiment launched an assault to recover Hill 504 on 25 April and sustained substantial casualties.
+Burke had already been removed from command on the morning of 25 April and replaced by Brigadier George Taylor, a senior officer who had served with great distinction in WWII.
+Taylor then ordered the US 5th Cavalry Regiment to launch an assault to recover Hill 504 on the afternoon of 25 April which resulted in substantial US casualties.
 The remaining PVA soldiers on that hill position offered some resistance until about 16:00.

-The 2 PPCLI were finally relieved on Hill 677 by a battalion of the 5th US Cavalry Regiment on the evening of 26 April, immediately after Burke's removal from command.
-U.S. patrols north of the feature met no resistance, while the U.S. forces were also able to patrol east along Route 17 to Chunchon without contacting the enemy.
+The following day on 26 April the 2 PPCLI, now replenished with ammunition and other supplies, launched an assault against the remaining PVA entrenched on the northern slopes of Hill 677.
+Several PVA concentrations were broken up by heavy artillery fire and airstrikes.
+The 2 PPCLI were finally relieved on Hill 677 by a battalion of the 5th Cavalry Regiment on the evening of 26 April.
+US patrols north of the feature met no resistance, while the US forces were also able to patrol east along Route 17 to Chunchon without contacting the PVA.
 By last light on 27 April, the situation had been stabilised on the Kapyong Valley front.
-The 2 PPCLI now formed the rear guard of the 27th (renamed the 28th) Commonwealth Brigade as they moved out of the Kapyong sector towards the Seoul region of the UN front on 28 April.
+The 2 PPCLI now formed the rear guard of the 27th Brigade as they moved out of the Kapyong sector towards the Seoul region of the UN front on 28 April.
 This rear guard was given the sobriquet of "the Stone force", after their commander.